lcsrodriguez/CuttingEdge-Milliman/docs/index.md

 A generic plan of our research project:

 1. **Interest-rates** modelling $(r_t)_{t\in\mathbb{R}^+}$
-    - Vasicek, CIR, Hull & White, Black-Karasinski, Ho-Lee[^1]
+    - Vasicek, Cox-Ingersoll-Ross (CIR), Hull & White[^1]
 2. **Equity-index** modelling $(S_t)_{t\in\mathbb{R}^+}$
-    - Black-Scholes with stochastic interest rates
+    - Black-Scholes model with stochastic interest rates
+    - Heston model
 3. **In-depth analysis** of simulation results
     - Pricing of vanilla European derivatives
     - Analysis of the distribution of $S_T$ for $T > 0$